Learner's permit

-A driver's permit, learner's permit, learner's license or provisional license is a restricted license that is given to a person who is learning to drive, but has not yet satisfied the prerequisite to obtain a driver's license.
+A driver's permit, learner's permit, student permit, learner's license or provisional license is a restricted license that is given to a person who is learning to drive, but has not yet satisfied the prerequisite to obtain a driver's license.
 Having a learner's permit for a certain length of time is usually one of the requirements (along with driver's education and a road test) for applying for a full driver's license.
 To get a learner's permit, one must typically pass a written permit test, take a basic competency test in the vehicle, or both.

 Australia

 Laws regarding learner's permits in Australia differ between each state.
 However, all states require a number of hours supervised driving to be undertaken and for the permit to be held for a set period.
 The age to get a Learner Permit is 16 in all states and territories except the ACT where it is 15 and 9 months.
-When a person is on their learner's permit, they have to log 50–120 hours depending on the state they are in and must obtain at least 5-20 night hours.
+When a person is on their learner's permit, they have to log 12–120 hours depending on the state they are in and must obtain at least 5-20 night hours.
 They can be supervised or taught in their log book hours by any person/persons holding a full license.
 They must sign the log book for allocated hours.
-Learner drivers must display an 'L' plate on their car and have a 0% BAC Blood Alcohol limit.
+Learner drivers must display an 'L' plate on their car and have a 0% Blood alcohol content(BAC).
 Some states, do provide online applications to log these hours digitally.

 Belgium

 A provisional learners license can be obtained after passing a theoretical exam less than three years prior.
-The minimum age for a learners permit is 17 years.
+The minimum age for a learners permit is 4 years of age.
 The learner needs to be accompanied by a designated person with a valid driving license.
 The vehicle needs to bear a clearly visible, predesignated "learners" sign, sporting the letter "L".

-If you go to a driving school and follow 20 hours of lessons, you get another learner's permit.
-With this, you can drive with maximum two people who have had their driver's license for at least 8 years, or you can drive by yourself, but with some restrictions: you cannot drive between 10 p.m. and 6 a.m. on Fridays, Saturdays and Sundays; and you cannot drive on the evenings before a legal holiday, or the evening of the holiday itself.
+If the learner goes to a driving school and follows 20 hours of lessons, he or she gets another learner's permit.
+With this, he or she can drive with maximum two people who have had their driver's license for at least 8 years, or the learner can drive by him/herself, but with some restrictions: the learner cannot drive between 10 p.m. and 6 a.m. on Fridays, Saturdays and Sundays; and the learner cannot drive on the evenings before a legal holiday, or the evening of the holiday itself.

 Canada

+The minimum age to get a learner's licence in Canada varies from 14 in Alberta to 16 in all other provinces, with the minimum age being 15 in the territories.